Sepuluh Nopember Institute of Technology: Location

 ITS operates three campuses in Surabaya.
 Its main campus is located at Sukolilo, wherein all undergraduate programs are delivered, along with the postgraduate buildings, administrative building, main library, faculties housing, student community center, central cafeteria, football stadium, jogging track, and student dormitory that can accommodate 1200 freshmen.
 A smaller campus is located in Manyar district, providing a Civil Engineering diploma course.
 The third campus is located at Cokroaminoto Street, providing a postgraduate Technology Management Magister course.

-Cafeteria

-A central canteen and numerous smaller canteens can be found in ITS main campus at Sukolilo.
-Some small-sized canteens are serving students, faculty members, and staff in several departments.
-A central canteen (Indonesian: Kantin Pusat ITS), the largest in the campus, is offering different counters with diverse foods and beverages in an affordable price.
-Famous for its affordable and diverse menu, it is not uncommon to see some influential and famous alumni or even students and visitors from other universities enjoying foods in the central canteen.

 Academic facilities and campus life

 December 14, 2010, President Dr. Susilo Bambang Yudhoyono officially signed the establishment of the Robotics Center Building (Gedung Pusat Robotika) in ITS' campus, Sukolilo, the Indonesian largest technological center for robotics and AI's research.
 Overall, ITS operates academic facilities on a land area of 187 hectares.
 ITS hosts graduation ceremony twice in an academic year in a main hall with a capacity of 4,000 occupants.
 Sport facilities can be found on the campus: a stadium and football ground, futsal courts, basketball courts, tennis courts, wall climbing, gymnasium and indoor badminton courts, rafting canal and jogging tracks.